tanishq0917t/Comparative-Study-for-Backend-in-AI-Driven-APIs/README.md

 # Comparative Study for Backend in AI-Driven APIs

 ### Introduction
-Conduct a comparative study of modern back-end frameworks and languages, including Python, C++, Rust, and Node.js, for serving AI-driven APIs.
+Conducted a comparative study of modern back-end frameworks and languages, including Python, C++, Rust, and Node.js, for serving AI-driven APIs.
 Using a real-world use case of predicting second-hand iPhone prices, I implement and benchmark inference APIs built with each backend.
 I evaluate them on multiple metrics, including latency, throughput, memory usage, and developer experience.

 ### Programming Languages & Frameworks
 <ul>